8 Best Homeowners Insurance Companies in Missouri of 2023

 While an insurer may cover water damage if your roof leaks due to a hurricane, it won’t cover flood damage from the same hurricane.

-So, if you experience a property loss due to water damage caused by flooding, you will not be covered at all.
+So, if you experience a property loss due to water damage caused by flooding, you will not be covered.

 Missouri residents experience extreme flooding.